ve-cto/9991/README.md

   - Select "Teleoperated" from the scroll menu
   - When ready, click "Enabled"
   > If during operation you lose control, with the Driver Station reporting "Emergency Stop", you need to reboot and reconnect to the robot.

+  - To practice using automatic timings, go to the configuration window of the Driver Control Panel, and change the Practice timings to your liking.
+Then head back to the main menu and enable Practice.